Trail Etiquette and Safety

 Advice for Hikers and Bikers

-When hikers or mountain bikers encounter horses on the trail, they should step off the trail on the downhill side, talk to the rider and the animal (this lets the stock know you are a person).
+When hikers or mountain bikers encounter horses on the trail, they should step off the trail on the downhill side, talk to the rider and the animal (this lets the animal know you are a person).
 Keep talking in a calm voice as the animal passes.

 Advice for Horse Riders

-Though most hikers and bikers will yield the right of way to horses, remember that some folks do not have experience with stock and may not react as expected.
+Though most hikers and bikers will yield the right of way to horses, remember that some folks do not have experience with animals and may not react as expected.
 These encounters are great opportunities to inform and educate other users with a friendly approach.

 As a horse rider, you have a responsibility to manage your animal on the trail; it is not advised to bring horses unaccustomed to high-traffic or multi-use trails until they are familiar with them.
 Also, remember to keep an eye out for other users in front of you, behind you and joining you at trail junctions.